The minimum requirements for a student to attain an Alberta high school diploma include Mathematics 20 level

 5 credits

 Math 31 AP content is usually found in most first-year university Calculus courses.
-This course will prepare students to write the Advanced Placement Calculus AB exam in May.
-For more information visit our Advanced Placement page.
+This course will prepare students to write the AP Calculus AB exam in May.

-This course will finish preparing students for the AP Calculus AB exam and also prepare students who choose to write the AP Calculus BC exam.
+Math 35 AP will finish preparing students for the AP Calculus AB exam and also prepare students who choose to write the AP Calculus BC exam.
 Some post-secondary institutions will grant credit or advanced standing upon achieving a mark of 4 or 5 on either exam.
-For more information visit our Advanced Placement page.